yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 <em>/travel/travel_destination</em>, wherever it occurs?
 I know I’m not.
 </p>

+<p>Aylien’s API, too, is rather confusing, but in a different way: the API has two endpoints that can be used for entity extraction
+(Entity and Concept extraction), and their results can be very different.
+Aylien’s Concept extraction makes use of an external knowledge base (e.g. DBPedia), whereas its Entity extraction is purely self-contained.
+Concept extraction makes use of rather specific DBPedia entity types (e.g. Scientist, OfficeHolder, TennisPlayer, etc. are all types of Person), whereas Entity extraction has just the three main categories (Location, Person, Organization).
+Concept extraction can also return several entity types per entity, whereas Entity extraction sticks to one.</p>

 <p>
-Luckily, the other APIs return just one category per identified entity.
+The remaining APIs are simpler, and return just one category per identified entity.
 The table below shows how I mapped them to the three main entity types.

  <table style="width:100%">